 UNESCO’s work recognizes that while the forms that ICH takes vary from culture to culture, there are a number of common types that are found in all communities – including here in Newfoundland and Labrador.

 ICH is constantly recreated in our communities, by groups and individuals.
 Individuals with particular skills are often referred to as tradition-bearers.
 Our ICH can continue to live and evolve partly through the efforts of organizations, groups and individuals engaged in specific actions involving the safeguarding of these traditions.

-With the support of the provincial government, the Heritage Foundation of Newfoundland and Labrador is working to enact an Intantigble Cultural Heritage strategy.
+With the support of the provincial government, the Heritage Foundation of Newfoundland and Labrador (Heritage NL) is working to enact an Intangible Cultural Heritage strategy.

 For more information, please contact:

 709-739-1892 ext 1